linode/docs/docs/guides/applications/messaging/install-mastodon-on-ubuntu-2004/index.md

 ## Configure Docker Compose

-1. Using your preferred text editor, open the `docker-compose.yml` file.
+1. Using your preferred text editor, open the `docker-compose.yml` file located in the `mastodon` directory.

 1. Comment out the `build` lines (adding `#` in front of each), and append a release number to the end of each `image: tootsuite/mastodon` line as here: `tootsuite/mastodon:v3.3.0`.